HQSquantumsimulations/qoqo_qryd/qoqo-qryd/README.md

 ## Documentation

-A user documentation is provided in the folder `/userdoc`.
+The [user documentation](https://hqsquantumsimulations.github.io/qoqo_qryd/) is provided on github pages.
 The API-documentation for qoqo-qryd is provided can be found as an appendix of the user documentation or built separately with sphinx.

 ## Examples

-A small collection of example python programs for the QRydDemo project is located in `/examples`.
-The folder includes
+A small collection of [example python scripts](https://github.com/HQSquantumsimulations/qoqo_qryd/tree/main/qoqo-qryd/examples) for the QRydDemo project is can be found in the project github repository.
+The examples include

 * `howto_webapi_qoqo.ipynb` provides an example accessing the QRydDemo's emulator with Qoqo.
 * `switch_layout_example.py` shows how to construct a QRydDemo device and using the PragmaChangeQrydLayout operation to switch between layouts in a quantum Circuit.